outdreamer/build-a-cure/docs/specific_problem_analysis/govt/govt.md

       - developing multiple alternative solutions and vacillating between them, as optimization metric subsets change
       - calculate important optimization metric subsets first, and build solutions for each of those
     - apply pattern & metadata interface to workflow object, solving for common solution metrics, choosing workflow steps associated with solution success, etc
-    - aligning structure with problem-solving system (aligning intent analysis with vectorized problem space, applying structural interface to solution subset aggregation/selection, etc)
+    - aligning structures across interfaces & the problem-solving system (aligning intent & causal analysis to identify dependency direction within vectorized network problem space with global solution as end node, applying relevance/meaning interface to match solution & problem structures, applying structural interface to solution subset aggregation/selection, etc)
+    - select objects likely to be useful on an interface, then implement/specify them by applying structure
+      - select from a network of intents relevant to solving general problems & apply structure to determine specific intent combinations needed to implement & organize those general intents
+      - create a network of functions that is updated according to demands (in the form of solution metrics) for adding structure to functions to specialize functionality

   - example of applying interfaces to power dynamics:
     - context applied to ethical objects: